SitecorePowerShell/Book/appendix/common/add-itemversion.md

 List of fields that should not be copied over from original item.
 As an example, use "\_\_Security" if you don't want the new version to have the same restrictions as the original version.

-In addition to the fields in -IgnoredFields the following fields are ignored as configured in Cognifide.PowerShell.config file in the following location: configuration/sitecore/powershell/translation/ignoredFields.
+In addition to the fields in -IgnoredFields the following fields are ignored as configured in Spe.config file in the following location: configuration/sitecore/powershell/translation/ignoredFields.

 Fields ignored out of the box include: